 This is a Print.
-It was designed by Émile-Jacques Ruhlmann.
+It was designed by Émile-Jacques Ruhlmann and the art director was Lucien Vogel.
 It is dated 1920 and we acquired it in 1980.
 Its medium is lithograph and pochoir on paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Emile-Jacques Ruhlmann’s designs for interiors use rich materials to create extravagant spaces.
 This design for an expansive bathroom features a massage bed and dressing table in marble with gold mosaic details.
 A long rug spans the width of the room, and stairs from it descend into a sunken marble bathtub.
 For Ruhlmann, fashion’s purpose was to display wealth, and this luxurious interior would only have been available to the very elite.

 Gift of Unknown Donor.